zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

-conda create -n neural-sparse python=3.9 conda activate neural-sparse conda install pytorch==1.11.0 cudatoolkit=10.2 -c pytorch conda install numpy pip install accelerate==1.0.0 transformers==4.44.1 datasets==3.0.1 opensearch-py beir
+conda create -n neural-sparse python=3.9 conda activate neural-sparse conda install pytorch==1.11.0 cudatoolkit=10.2 -c pytorch conda install numpy==1.26.4 pip install accelerate==1.0.0 transformers==4.44.1 datasets==3.0.1 opensearch-py beir
 ```

 ### OpenSearch service
 To evaluate search relevance or mine hard negatives, run an OpenSearch node at local device.
 It can be accessed at `http://localhost:9200` without username/password(security disabled).
 For more details, please check [OpenSearch doc](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/tar/).
 Here are steps to start a node without security:
 1. Follow the step1 and step2 in above documentation.
-2. Modify `/path/to/opensearch-2.16.0/config/opensearch.yml`, add this line: `plugins.security.disabled: true`
+2. Modify `/path/to/opensearch-2.16.0/config/opensearch.yml`, add this line: `plugins.security.disabled: true`.
+3. Modify `/path/to/opensearch-2.16.0/config/jvm.options`, set `-Xms32g` and `-Xmx32g`.
-3. Start a tmux session so the OpenSearch won't stop after the terminal is close `tmux new -s opensearch`.
+4. Start a tmux session so the OpenSearch won't stop after the terminal is close `tmux new -s opensearch`.
 In the tmux session, run `cd /path/to/opensearch-2.16.0` and `./bin/opensearch`.
-4. The service is running.
+5. The service is running.
 Run `curl -X GET http://localhost:9200` to test.

 ### An example of fine-tuning on BEIR scifact
 Here is an example of fine-tuning the `opensearch-project/opensearch-neural-sparse-encoding-doc-v2-distill` model at BEIR scifact.